Le Québécois Libre

 Le Québécois Libre (or QL) was an online libertarian magazine, or webzine published in Quebec, Canada.
-The QL, owned and published by Martin Masse since February 1998, portrayed a classical liberal point of view on numerous topics, particularly related to current affairs in Quebec, or, to a lesser extent, France and the United States.
+The QL, owned and published by Martin Masse since February 1998.'
+It published a classical liberal point of view on numerous topics, particularly related to current affairs in Quebec, or, to a lesser extent, France and the United States.In 2016 the magazine ceased publication.'